Handbook for graduate programs in business

 Some employers provide educational assistance benefits to their employees.
-Students should check to see if their employer provides educational assistance and provide a copy of this plan to Coral Naylor in the AGE office.
+Students should check to see if their employer provides educational assistance and provide a copy of this plan to Rebecca Cox in the AGS office.

-All registration for students is done directly through the Office of Adult and Graduate Education.
+All registration for students is done directly through the Office of Adult and Graduate Studies.
 Students in the MBA program will be asked to make course selections for any second year electives prior to the end of the first year.
-Registration for subsequent semesters is done automatically by the Office of Adult and Graduate Education.
+Registration for subsequent semesters is done automatically by the Office of Adult and Graduate Studies.

 Schedule of classes

 Starting dates for the MBA/MAOM groups are determined by the director of the Graduate Programs in Business.
 The schedule for the MBA/MAOM cohorts, listing all session dates and holiday breaks, is distributed prior to the first class session, but the specific order of classes may be changed near the beginning of each semester.